When:

 Speaker

-James E. Dobson - English, Dartmouth University
+James E. Dobson - English, Dartmouth College

 Title

-"Neural Network Computing Before GPU's"
+"Neural Network Computing Before GPUs"

 Abstract